mathigon/textbooks/triangles-and-trigonometry/content.md

 radius 4cm around the other endpoint of the original side.

 The final vertex of the triangle is formed by the intersection of the circle and the second line.
-However, in this case, there are [[2]] intersections!
+However, in this case, there are two intersections!

 These two triangles are clearly not congruent.
 This means that there are two different triangles that have sides of 4cm and 5cm, as well as a non-included